proglang/ldgv/README-networking.md

 ## Why Values are Acknowledged
 LDGVNW has separate messages for sending a Value (NewValue) and acknowledging a Value (AcknowledgeValue).
 Simply knowing that the other party has received a Value, isn't enough when Channels are involved.
-Let's say there is a Channel C, between A and B. A sends their end of C to D and at the same time, B sends their end of C to E. Since the sending of the Channel ends, happened simultaneously, D still thinks they are talking to B and E thinks they are talking to A. Should A and B now go offline, before either D or E, can contact them to find out where they redirected their connections to, D and E will not be able to connect.
+Let's say there is a Channel C, between A and B. A sends their side of C to D and at the same time, B sends their side of C to E. Since the sending of the Channel sides, happened simultaneously, D still thinks they are talking to B and E thinks they are talking to A. Should A and B now go offline, before either D or E, can contact them, to find out where they redirected their connections to, D and E will not be able to connect.
 Since acknowledgments are only sent after a sent Channel has been reconnected, it can be assured that D and E are connected, before A and B can go offline.

 It would also be possible to use a Response to the NewValue message, to signal that the Value got acknowledged, but I decided to split this process into two messages, since the acknowledging can take long time, compared to other messages.

 ## A communication example
-The [communication example](README-networking-communication-example.md) gives a concrete example of the communication protocol.
+The [communication example](README-networking-communication-example.md) gives a concrete demonstration of the communication protocol.

 # Serializing and Sending Messages
-The logical messages are serialized first, then are sent either using a fast protocol, which reuses existing connections or a stateless protocol, which was primary used during development as a fallback when the fast protocol wasn't working yet.
+The logical messages are serialized first, then are sent either using a fast protocol, which reuses existing connections or a stateless protocol, which was primary used during development, as a fallback when the fast protocol wasn't working yet.

 ## Serialization
 Messages and Responses in LDGVNW are serialized into ASCII-Strings and follow the form of the name of the Message, Value, etc. followed by their arguments in brackets.
 For instance, the message `NewValue <abcd1234> <2> <VInt 42>` would be translated to `NNewValue (String:"abcd1234") (Int:2) (VInt (Int:42))`